marksmccann/modality/README.md

 inst.close();

 ```

-If you are initializing more than one modal at a time, Modality will return an array of the modals initialized:
+1b.
+If you are initializing more than one modal, Modality will return an array of the modals initialized:

 ```javascript